Runalyze/admin-docs/configuration.rst

 secret
     Installation specific secret that is used for hashing.
-Just use your own string. user\_can\_register
+Just use your own string. update\_disabled
+    Setting this parameter to ``yes`` will disable all pages for installing and updating RUNALYZE to protect public installations.
+Updates via console are still possible.
+This parameter defaults to ``no`` such that the installation is possible. user\_can\_register
     Flag if users can register.
 Set to false to disable registration form. user\_cant\_login